What is e-invoicing?

 E-invoicing is gaining global traction, with more than 80 countries already having e-invoicing mandates.
 Latin American countries such as Brazil and Mexico have been at the forefront of this trend, often using e-invoicing as a tool to modernise their tax systems.

-The EU's VAT in the Digital Age (ViDA) proposals include an EU-wide mandate for real-time digital reporting for cross-border trade based on the standardisation of e-invoicing.
-If the ViDA proposals are agreed, the e-invoicing and digital reporting rules are currently due to be effective from 1 July 2030.
+The EU's VAT in the Digital Age (ViDA) package of measures includes an EU-wide mandate for real-time digital reporting for cross-border trade based on the standardisation of e-invoicing.
+The e-invoicing and digital reporting rules are currently due to be effective from 1 July 2030.

 Next steps